Films That Shaped New Zealand – Celebrating 120 Years of Cinema

 "We are delighted to partner with Ngā Taonga Sound & Vision, supported by the NZ Film Commission, to mark the 120th anniversary of the first public film screening and to showcase the very best of New Zealand cinema."

-It begins with the 1940s feature Rewi’s Last Stand / The Last Stand; through to classic features of the 70s and 80s such as Sleeping Dogs, Smash Palace and Mr Wrong as well as box office hits of more recent times such as Whale Rider and Boy.
+It begun with the 1940s feature Rewi’s Last Stand / The Last Stand and moved to classic features of the 70s and 80s such as Sleeping Dogs, Smash Palace and Mr Wrong as well as box office hits of more recent times such as Whale Rider and Boy.

 Film and Programme Information